 9. Fukuoka

-Fukuoka also hosts the Hakata Gion Yamakasa Festival, a famous festival that consists of a time trial race where intricately decorated floats are pushed along a 5-kilometre course through the city.
-Have we mentioned that it’s also one of the more popular gateway to other hidden treasures such as Saga and Kagoshima?
+Fukuoka also hosts the Hakata Gion Yamakasa Festival.
+This is a famous festival with a timed race where intricately decorated floats are pushed along a 5-kilometer course through the city.
+Fukuoka is great on its own, but it’s considered the gateway to two more fantastic (and underloved) areas, Saga and Kagoshima, too.

 10. Asahikawa

-Asahikawa, located on the northern island of Hokkaido, is a personal favourite of ours.
-Although it’s actually the second largest city in Hokkaido, after its much more famous sister Sapporo, Asahikawa has stayed fairly off the radar of tourist itineraries, and so we urged you now to explore what Asahikawa has to offer, because it’s a lot.
+Asahikawa, located on the northern island of Hokkaido, is actually the prefecture’s second-largest city.
+That said, in light of its much more famous sister Sapporo, Asahikawa has stayed fairly off the radar of tourist itineraries.

-Aside from that, there are heaps to do and see in Asahikawa, including the exploring the Otokoyama Sake Brewing Museum, perusing the Furaito Alley, visiting the Snow Crystal Museum, skiing and snowboarding down the many ski villages in winter, cycling around during the warmer months, and shopping!
+Aside from that, there are heaps to do and see in Asahikawa, including exploring the Otokoyama Sake Brewing Museum, perusing Furaito Alley, visiting the Snow Crystal Museum, skiing and snowboarding, cycling, and shopping!

 More info about this beautiful city here: Asahikawa.